• LAUNCH YOUR DREAM

 7. Speak for free at local community organizations and schools.

 Small community organizations are always looking for speakers to offer their members.
-Contact local volunteer community organisations and let them know that you are available to speak for free.
+Contact local volunteer community organizations and let them know that you are available to speak for free.
 This is a great way to test your message and practice speaking in front of professionals.
 Make sure to list these events on your website.

-8. Create a public speaking rolling suitcase.
+8. Create a public-speaking rolling suitcase.

 Sue Levy